RomainSire/Old-Portfolio/README.md

 * Better code organization, including:
   - Use a router (AltoRouter may be a good option)
   - Use an autoloader and namespaces
-  - A 3public" folder which will be the only one reachable from outside
+  - A "public" folder which will be the only one reachable from outside
   - more "object" oriented: "models", etc.